 Other states of emergency could be a flood, could be an earthquake.
 In other words, an emergency that basically puts stores at risk because the owners aren't there to defend their stores and the police are not available because they're dealing with an emergency, and then somebody goes in and takes advantage of that.
 So, they will prosecute these crimes.
 They're wobblers.

 But you can bet that the prosecutors in Los Angeles will prosecute these looting cases because they feel that individuals are taking advantage of a weak situation – taking advantage of the police, taking advantage of the community and taking advantage of those business owners who work hard for their money.

 They could just arrest him on the spot, give the case to the prosecutors and that person would be charged with looting in Los Angeles, a violation of Penal Code Section 463, potentially they could be looking at prison time depending on their record and the circumstances of the particular case.

 Other ways I've seen them get people for looting is by way of video.
 If they catch you on video stealing things, that's just as good as an eyewitness if somebody can identify you as the person taking the merchandise or if it's obviously you by looking at the video that would be good evidence to prove a looting case.

 So, the bottom line is, these cases are taken seriously and you could be looking at up to three years in prison.
 So, you want to make sure that you get an attorney who can help you, who's been down this road before, who can get your version of events across, and if you have a defense to the looting – because nobody can identify you – obviously you want to get an attorney who can assert that defense.

 For more information on Looting Laws In Los Angeles, California, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.